suchipi/quickjs/README.md

 ## New library: `quickjs-modulesys`

+- Module-loading code in `quickjs-libc` was moved into `quickjs-modulesys`, with the following changes:
+  - `.js` extensions can now be omitted from import specifiers; they're optional.
+  - If your import specifier points to a folder, it will attempt to load `index.js` from that folder.
 - Adds the global `require`, a CommonJS-like synchronous module loading function.
   - The `require` function is not fully CommonJS-compliant; for instance, `require.main` is not present. `require.resolve` is, though.
 - Adds `import.meta.require`